holidayextras/holidayextras.github.com/_posts/2016-05-20-First-time-speaker.md

 ### The Talk
 Speaking for 40 or so minutes sounds like a long time, but it seemed to fly by.
 I tried to concentrate on speaking slowly, taking regular pauses, having a drink of water and looking at the audience, not just staring at my notes.
 During the talk I actually felt quite comfortable, and think I only stumbled or forgot what I was saying once.
-I can remember little else, other than a few nodding heads and people taking photos of some of my slides - which you can view here [LINK] if you’re interested.
+I can remember little else, other than a few nodding heads and people taking photos of some of my slides - which you can view [here](https://speakerdeck.com/popey89/are-your-testers-valuable) if you’re interested.

 ### Relief